deepakuniyaliit/open-source-projects/README.md

 Make sure you are not contributing someone else's code and if you are using any refernces please provide it's description in README file of your project.

 Note:
 ---

 - To learn about how to contribute to this repository refer to [CONTRIBUTION.md](https://github.com/k40t1k-sys/open-source-projects/blob/main/CONTRIBTION.md).

+- No basic Algorithm or DSA question are considered a valid contribution, so please refrain from making PRs of such programs.

 ## Resources: